VanAndelInstitute/MethodsInGenomics-Oct2021/snakemake_demo/README.md

 # Snakemake demo

 This is a toy Snakemake workflow for demonstrating some of the capabilities of Snakemake.
+This repo contains fastq files from two strains of mice in 'raw_data/' downloaded from the SRA using the 'get_fqs.sh' script included.
+The Snakemake workflow aligns the raw reads to the reference genome indicated in 'bin/config.yaml' using `bwa mem` then calls variants using `bcftools`.

 ## Exercises